Professional and Educational Background

 - Exploration of Faith and Spirituality Concerns

-Diana and her husband and two sons are enjoying life in Bellingham and the strong sense of community they have found here, with great neighbors and extended family nearby.
-In her spare time, Diana loves to run, bike, do yoga, and explore the great Northwest.
+Diana and her husband are enjoying life in Bellingham and the strong sense of community they have found here, with great neighbors and extended family nearby.
+In her spare time, Diana loves to hike, bike, do yoga, lift weights, and travel.

 Learn how to Make an Appointment